henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 YANG Push provides augmented RPC for establishing, modifying, deleting, or killing a subscription.
 CoMI uses the same module as YANG Push and provides a corresponding interface to allow for a corresponding confirmable POST message to RPC resources (see [I-D.ietf-core-comi] Section 5.3.2.).

-CoMI Push also defines the capabilites to point confirmable FETCH messeges – including the Observe option - to sub-resources provided by “/c”.
+CoMI Push also defines the capabilities to point confirmable FETCH messages – including the Observe option - to sub-resources provided by “/c”.
 If the body of the FETCH message includes a CBOR modeled [I-D.ietf-core-yang-cbor] subtree filter expression, a new subscription is created and a corresponding subscription id is returned.
 Additionally, a corresponding subscription sub-resource under “/s” is created.

 # Upcoming Features and Stories